XerxesDGreat/XerxesDGreat.github.io/_posts/2015-04-16-ebony-ring-for-shanin.md

 title: Ebony Ring for Shanin
 date: 2015-04-16
 category: Projects
+tags:
+- woodworking
+- ring
+- jewelry
-tags: woodworking, ring, jewelry, bent wood
+- bent wood
 ---

 So, I like making rings.
 I've been working at getting better at it, but I haven't done too many lately.
 The only problem